Moodle - Faculty Quick Start Guide

 - Online text: this assignment type asks users to enter text using the normal Moodle editing tools.
 These assignments are graded online with the ability to add inline comments or changes.

 - Offline activity: assignments don't necessarily have to consist of file uploads.
 You can create offline assignments to remind students of real-world assignments they need to complete.
 Currently, these "offline" assignments are used to record grades for activities that don't have an online component.
+Uncheck file or online text and you will create an offline activity.

 A Choice activity is very simple - you ask a question and specify a choice of responses.
 Students can make their choice, and you have a report screen where you can see the results.
 It is ideal for quick polls and class votes.